 Make Sure Your Website is Mobile-Friendly

-If you are unsure of whether or not your website is mobile-friendly, you can use Google’s Mobile-Friendly Testing Tool to gain some insight.
+If you are unsure whether your website is mobile-friendly, you can use Google’s Mobile-Friendly Testing Tool to gain some insight.
 All you have to do is type in your URL.

-It takes many businesses 6 months to 1 year to start seeing significant traffic through SEO lead generation techniques.
-Google and other search engines prioritize websites that have been around for some time, and it sometimes, but not always, takes months to truly get the ball rolling.
+It takes many businesses 6 months to 1 year to see significant traffic through SEO lead generation techniques.
+Google and other search engines prioritise websites that have been around for some time, and it sometimes, but not always, takes months to truly get the ball rolling.

 If you want to speed things up and begin seeing results earlier, target long-tail keywords instead of short-tail keywords.
 Long-tail keywords are keywords that include 2 or more words or phrases.
 These keywords are generally less competitive and easier to rank for.
 In some cases, you may begin to see significant results well in advance of the 6-month mark.

 At Shoutout Digital, we switched to this type of long-tail keyword blogging strategy early on.
 In our case, we saw a 495% increase in organic traffic results over 6 months by following this strategy- not only that, but we published only half as frequently.

 If you are serious about SEO lead generation, understanding how to optimise your web pages with Google RankBrain in mind is key.
 If you’ve been in the SEO industry for some time, you’re probably used to Google’s landscape-shifting algorithm updates.
 In 2016, Google announced that they would be launching a new algorithm update that would significantly affect its search results with Google RankBrain.